materials-discovery/ASE-Tutorials/notebooks /README.md

 Here are some questions to consider:

 1) For the plot of temperature, what do you see in the early stages of the simulation?
 What does this mean?
+2) Looking at the plots for energy, what can you infer from this?
+3) How would this change in an NVT simulation?